A Pumpkin Cupcake that doesn't taste gluten-free. Seriously.

-Before I get to my pumpkin cupcake recipe, I need to wander off a bit.
-Just briefly.
+But before I get to the recipe, I need to wander off a bit.
 Because it's who I am.
 A person who wanders.
 Ponders.
 Finds solace in books.
 I've been like this since girlhood.
 Curious.
 Serious.
 No good at catching balls.
 Or dressing dolls.
 I am beyond inept with hair.
 And eyeliner.
 Nail polish.
 I get anxious and non-verbal if I have to wear anything that isn't a pair of jeans.

-I've been remembering the beautiful wave lately.
-The idealism.
-The hope.
-The belief that there is more to life than collapsing in front of the television and microwaving hot dogs.
-The belief that beauty- as Steve Jobs believed- is important, has value.
+I hold the opinion that there is more to life than collapsing in front of the television and microwaving hot dogs.
+I think that beauty- as Steve Jobs believed- is important, has value.
 That we are deeply interconnected.
 That life on Earth is precious- from the house sparrow to the living sea.
 That we are part of a vast and mysterious collective- not merely of our absurd egos (who natter inside our heads and squander our attention on drama, conflict, acquisition and the need to control)- but of a newly unfolding awareness of astonishing inner space and outer space.
 Infinity in every direction.
-The Universe is far more capacious than we ever dreamed.
-Perhaps even multi-dimensional.
-A Multiverse.

 Which begs the question.